ZacharyChudziak/Azure-AD-Deployment/README.md

   <img src="https://github.com/ZacharyChudziak/Azure-AD-Deployment/assets/154548436/65544521-721c-438b-909e-5a2c6e3c1917"
  height="80%" width="80%"/> </p>
    <p>
-  Next we need to setup the Client PC to be on the Domain of the Server VM.
-In Azure, go to "Virtual Machines", Click on the "Client VM" and go to "Networking Settings".
-Click on the "Network Interface" and in the left side menu choose "DNS Servers" click Custom and using the "Windows Server" private IP add it.
-Restart the VM so it can obtain its new "DNS".
+  Next we need to add the Client PC to the "Domain".
+For this right click the start menu and choose "System".
+In the "System" page click "Rename this PC Advanced", next choose "Rename this Computer or change its Domain".
+Next add it to the "Domain" we created "CCPractical.com".
+The computer will need to restart and we will need to reconnect using "CCPractical.com\username" however in the next steps we are going to create an "Admin User" for this case.
 </p>
 <p align="center">
   <img src="https://github.com/ZacharyChudziak/Azure-AD-Deployment/assets/154548436/d269516f-4a1d-4db8-8252-f7cf8fc3ab88"